 Make a climbing crosswind turn (away from the pits and flightline) and head downwind while maintaining a shallow climb.
 If this is your first giant model, keep in mind that it is going to look bigger in the pattern than your standard size sport plane.
 You start flying the plane too far out if you maintain your old sight window for a perceived model size.
 Make a 180 degree turn back to upwind and start trimming the model for straight and level.
 I like to do this at cruise speed which is about 2/3 throttle depending on your model.
 Don’t fly your entire flight at full power!
 Fly a few more laps around the pattern and feel things out.

-After a little while, you may want to bring the model in for a landing and calm down a bit.
+First landing After a little while, you may want to bring the model in for a landing and calm down a bit.
 Have your instructor bring it in for landing and have him call out what he’s doing.
 Where he reduces power and lowers the flaps and retracts, what power setting he’s using on final and so on.
 Once safely on the ground, you can go over the trim settings and check the plane’s condition for anything that might have come loose.
 Grab a soda and discuss the plane and its performance.
 Check the radio’s battery pack voltage, and top off the air pressure for the landing gear.
 Refuel the plane and make another flight.

-Go through all the whole sequence again and concentrate on flying smoothly.
+Go through the whole sequence again and concentrate on flying smoothly.
 Don’t get tunnel vision or freeze on the sticks.
 Try to relax and talk with your instructor during the entire flight.
 You know the plane flies great!
 Now perform a few maneuvers at a safe altitude.
 Try a loop and then a roll or two.
 Perform both maneuvers into the wind.
 Now slow things down a bit and fly a few laps at reduced airspeed.
 Fly at reduced power and then make a lap or two with the flaps down a notch.
 Note whether the nose rises or tucks down when you lower the flaps.
 Note the amount of trim (if any) that’s required when you reconfigure your plane.

 Stall Test Next see how your model reacts during a stall.
 This helps you recognize when the model is approaching its minimum airspeed condition and how to recover quickly.
 If you’ve balanced your plane properly, it should not snap violently when the wing stalls.
 Climb to a safe altitude, slowly reduce power and keep the wings level.
 Start feeding in up elevator to maintain altitude while reducing power.
 If the wings start to rock, use rudder to correct.
 When the nose drops, release back pressure on the stick and smoothly apply power.
 If the stall produces an extreme nose drop, release the back pressure and establish forward (downward) flight to increase airspeed while applying power.
 Then apply some up elevator to return to straight and level.
 Once you know how the plane behaves in a stalled condition it will make your landings safer and more precise.
 Now fly a few more laps around the pattern, and setup for your first landing.